-Yes we can stand in the middle of our skin and choose to hate and hurt and despise and fear everyone around us.
-You can can do that if that’s what you need to do.
+Yes, we can stand in the middle of our skin and choose to hate and hurt and despise and fear everyone around us.
+We each have the choice to be aggressive and angry.

-Or we can stand in the middle of our own life for a moment, and breathe together, breathe deeply together, connect with one another, and choose love — and preferably all of the above at once more of the time.
+But equally, we also have the choice to stand in the middle of our own life in this moment, and breathe together, breathe deeply together, connect with one another, and choose love — and preferably all of the above at once more of the time.

-I honour your right to think of yourself as a victim if that is what you need.
-But I choose to not be a victim of any circumstance.
+I choose to not be a victim of any circumstance in which I find myself.
 Instead I choose to think of my life as a spark of light of infinite divine creative source of love and joy.
 And as an infinite divine creative source of love and joy I won’t give my energy to the concept of being a victim.

 I choose love.